HEIGE-PCloud/DoIt/exampleSite/content/posts/pwa-support/index.en.md

 Congratulation!
 You have successfully turned your static site into a PWA🎉

 If you have any issues during the setup process, you can check the `Console` and `Application` panels in your browser's DevTools for debugging.
 Alternatively, you can check your site on [PWA Builder](https://www.pwabuilder.com/) for more information.
-You can also start a [discussion](https://github.com/HEIGE-PCloud/DoIt/discussions) if you have any questions or purpose an [issue](https://github.com/HEIGE-PCloud/DoIt/issues) for any bugs you find.
+You can also start a [discussion](https://github.com/HEIGE-PCloud/DoIt/discussions) if you have any questions or propose an [issue](https://github.com/HEIGE-PCloud/DoIt/issues) for any bugs you find.